allebb/conductor/README.md

 Conductor copies commented ``.conf.example`` files into that directory during installation.
 Rename an example to ``.conf`` to enable it, or add your own as required.
 Each enabled stream file should include its own top-level ``stream { ... }`` block.
 Whilst this is optional and the conductor CLI doesn't provide any management of these (you have to manage them manually), this has been added for those that use Conductor more as a reverse-proxy/load-balancer and can be extremely useful especially when you are using split DNS and proxying internal and external traffic and need a common gateway address.
 The directory configuration (auto-loading of ``.conf`` files) works in the same way that the other Conductor http/virtual hosts files work and therefore adds commonality and eases administration.

+Proxy templates also include a commented cache example.
+The shared ``conductor_proxy`` cache zone is defined in ``/etc/conductor/configs/common/conductor_nginx.conf`` and stores cached responses under ``/var/conductor/cache/nginx-proxy``.
+Uncomment the proxy cache lines in a proxy vhost when you want that site to use it.

 ### Optional Fail2Ban and nftables protection

 Conductor includes an optional installer for Fail2Ban and nftables (software firewall) and will monitor for suspitious activity and block bad actos.
 It is not run by the main installer, so you can add it after Conductor is installed, if you wish by running: